lucka-me/toolkit/Ingress/OPR-Exif-Viewer/README.md

 ## Function
 - Decode the exif metadata
 - View the exif metadata in JSON
-- Check the location if the data exists, calculate the distance and azimuth from the portal's location
+- Check the location if the data exists, calculate the distance from the portal's location and show a marker on the map below

 ## Usage
 To use the script, click [here](https://lucka.moe/toolkit/ingress/OPR-Exif-Viewer.user.js) and install it with userscript manager like Tampermonkey, then there will be two new buttons on the OPR page, under the descriptions.